Figure 1. These mice may be genetically identical siblings, but each is a unique, independent variable in your experiments.

 - How might the animals’ housing conditions, health status, or their microbiome affect the phenotype?

 - What are the limitations to using this strain?
-Might you need multiple models to completely answer your question (see some examples in spinal muscular atrophy)?
+Might you need multiple models to completely answer your question?
 Given the model’s characteristics, are there undesirable phenotypes like audio/visual impairments, tumor incidence, or fertility issues that might interfere with your experimental goals?

 2. Implement handling practices and design experimental procedures with the mouse in mind